-All of the animals at Fresh Valley Farms have ample access to pasture, and areas to forage, to explore, and to exercise their natural behaviours whether that be rooting, scratching, or moving together as a herd.
+All of the animals at Fresh Valley Farms have ample access to pasture, and areas to forage, explore, and exercise their natural behaviours whether that be rooting, scratching, or moving together as a herd.

 Farming with nature is an important part of how nutrient-dense, pasture-raised meats are produced on this farm while maintaining habitats for wild fauna, and improving plant diversity.
-This means frequently rotating animals through pasture, preventing over-grazing, and ensuring that pigs, and cattle have access to a range of space, including shady wooded areas in summer, and shelter against rain or snow in the cooler months.
+This means frequently rotating animals through the pasture, preventing over-grazing, and ensuring that pigs and cattle have access to a range of space, including shady wooded areas in summer, and shelter against rain or snow in the cooler months.

-With their two young children in tow you will find Steve and Annelise working on various farm projects, always with a focus on sustainability and feeding the local community.
-Steve also volunteers on several agricultural committees, and Annelise enjoys doing food-systems research, and has contributed to studies by Kwantlen Polytechnic University.
+With their two young children in tow, you will find Steve and Annelise working on various farm projects, always with a focus on sustainability and feeding the local community.
+Steve also volunteers on several agricultural committees, and Annelise enjoys doing food-systems research and has contributed to studies by Kwantlen Polytechnic University.

-To keep up with the day-to-day activities on the farm follow along on instagram or facebook.
+To keep up with the day-to-day activities on the farm follow along on Instagram or Facebook.
 There are photos and stories of farming, along with culinary inspiration from the farmers' own kitchen adventures!